tgvashworth/pldn.io/README.md

 ### Who should use this?

-Font-end people who's sites have a small set of dependencies, and who don't have the resources or specialist knowledge to do 'the right thing' with concatenation, minification, caching and delivery.
+People who's sites have a small set of dependencies, and who don't have the resources or specialist knowledge, or time, to do the right thing with concatenation, minification, caching and delivery.

+## Anything else?

+- We tell you about errors with a simple `console.log` inside the concatted file.
+If something's going wrong, check your browser's console.

+There's probably more – if you have a question, [ask it in an issue](https://github.com/phuu/pldn.io/issues/new).

-### Overview
+### Technical Overview

 `pld.io` works something like the following: